 No, this article isn’t about open relationships, polyamorist lifestyles or any other kind of let’s date casually forever so that I can keep sleeping with other people type situations.
-I’m talking full-fledged, being romantically involved, in a committed, long-term, monogamist partnership, but without all the default love rules.
+This isn’t about the level of commitment or exclusivity in your relationship, but instead about ditching the default love rules.
 Unconventional relationship norms are like that kooky Aunt Jane who lives in a mountain community and lives off the flowers she sells in the local market.
 She may be odd, but her life choices are probably healthier than most.

 Not really sure you know what I mean by unconventional relationship norms?
 Well, let’s start with identifying a few of the typical love norms that govern many people’s romantic relationships.

 - You stay together because you’re scared to be alone.

 - You try to change the other person until they become the man/woman of your dreams.

 - There’s no longer a need to ever be alone anymore.

 - You feel the need to intertwine your social circles completely.

 - She/He is completely in charge of making sure you feel good about yourself and loved.